pryley/blackbar/readme.txt

 How it helps you with development:

-- Debug both the front-end and admin area
 - Displays any PHP errors that occur when loading a page
 - Displays executed MySQL queries and the time it took to execute each query
 - Displays the loaded template files of the active theme
 - Inspect global variables (COOKIE, GET, POST, SERVER, SESSION)
 - Use the Console for debugging your plugins and themes
-- Use the Profiler for measuring performance of your plugins and themes
+- Use the Profiler for measuring the performance of your plugins and themes

 == Installation ==